 OK… now moving on to the exciting bit.

 Doing it for real is so rewarding.
 I know loads of people who would make exceptional coaches in their niche areas of expertise and interest.
 So if the idea of sharing and helping others excites you then I think that coaching probably is a realistic option for you too.
 I’d be excited to hear all about it.

 So let’s have a think… here are some things to ponder and ask for help on.

 Do you have a niche?
 Do you have direction?
 Can you communicate your expertise and personal story?
 Can you create and develop your OWN content?
 Are you willing to share your true and honest self with others?

 If you are thinking of becoming a coach, first of all you need to know why and what it is you are coaching specifically.
-Otherwise it’s a bit like when a child says that they want to grow up to be a celebrity.
+Otherwise it’s a bit like when a youngling states that they want to grow up to be a celebrity.
 A celebrity what?
-Celebrity for its own sake?
 Sadly, there is a cross over here too where some become online coaches that simply sell their ‘brand’ – a personal brand with nothing tangible behind it.
 It’s another way to validate wanting to be an ‘influencer’ without having anything to offer other than sales influence.

 I’d further suggest that those interested in coaching examine and enhance their individual creativity so that they might ‘come up with’ their own adventures then take it from there.
 The ‘secret’ to my experiences and material and clients?
 It’s simple – follow your own nose in life, not a carrot dangled in front of it.
 If there is one being dangled, notice it and look to see who is dangling it – then avoid those people and return to your own path.
 Certainly don’t then let them sell you carrots and sticks to dangle in front of others.